Guidelines and Copy Samples

 WUOT On-Air Copy Guidelines

-Insofar as is practical, WUOT underwriting policies shall parallel those that have been established for National Public Radio (NPR) and have been recommended for local underwriting use, and shall concur with current WUOT and Federal Communications Commission (FCC) policies.
+Insofar as is practical, WUOT corporate support policies shall parallel those that have been established for National Public Radio (NPR) and have been recommended for local corporate support use, and shall concur with current WUOT and Federal Communications Commission (FCC) policies.
 To help maintain the overall noncommercial appearance of a funding message, copy should identify, but not promote the funder.
-WUOT management reserves right of approval of all underwriting announcements.
+WUOT management reserves right of approval of all corporate support announcements.

 - Call to action (e.g., “bring your car to us,” “call 974-6167 for more information” or “visit us on the Web at...”).